 Should my child study?

 No. You do not need to do any test prep with your child.
 Rather, please take a few minutes to talk with your student about this testing, and perhaps why you have chosen to have them tested.
-I’ve been asked to stay away from the word, “test,” so more than likely I will use language a little more vague such as screening, series of questions and puzzles, and, of course, I let them know that this is not for a grade.
+We try to steer away from the word “test”, and try to use language a little more vague such as screening, series of questions and puzzles, and, of course.
+When we screen, we let them know that this is not for a grade.

 Will my child need to retest each year?